akabio/expect/README.md

 // expected token to have 8 elements but it has 7 elements
 ```

-### ToHavePrefix
+### ToHavePrefix/Suffix

-Asserts that the string begins with the provided string.
+Asserts that the string begins with the provided string or ends with it.

 ### NotToBe